 Perfectly suited for both corporate gatherings and social celebrations, the hotel features 12 versatile event spaces, each filled with natural daylight and offering direct access to the lush gardens.
 Whether for intimate weddings, cocktail receptions, or business seminars, the dedicated events team ensures a seamless experience.
 For private dining, two exclusive spaces can host up to 60 attendees, offering the ideal setting for executive lunches or celebratory occasions.

 Benjamin Guillard, General Manager of Le Relais de La Malmaison, a member of Radisson Individuals, added, “We are thrilled to become part of Radisson Individuals, allowing us to preserve our unique identity while enhancing our guest experience.
-Our dedication to providing a relaxing and stylish retreat is reinforced through this partnership, and we look forward to welcoming guests to our beautiful green oasis just outside Paris.”
+Our dedication to providing a relaxing and stylish retreat is reinforced through this partnership, and we look forward to welcoming guests to our beautiful green oasis just outside of Paris.”

 Conveniently located in Rueil-Malmaison, the hotel provides the perfect balance between urban accessibility and countryside tranquillity.
 Guests can explore historic landmarks such as Château de Malmaison and Château de Bois-Préau, enjoy nature at Parc de Bois-Préau, or easily reach the bustling La Défense business district within minutes.